-I have made these bars three times now in the past two weeks, and I’ve finally gotten the recipe just right.
-As usual, I adapted the original recipe to make it healthier, because if I am going to make a granola bar, I want it to be a healthy snack.
-I eat enough cookies already. 🙂 One change I made was to really cut down on the amount of sugar.
-The original recipe called for a lot of sugar, plus some corn syrup, which I try to avoid if at all possible.
-I used just ¼ cup of honey in my bars, and they are plenty sweet, especially with dried fruit mixed in.
-I also replaced most of the butter with applesauce, and increased the amount of oats and flaxseed.
+I have made and tested these granola bars three times in just the last few days and the recipe is just right.
+I adapted my starting recipe to make it healthier because if I am going to make a granola bar, I want it to be a healthy snack.
+I eat enough cookies already. 🙂 One change I made was to really cut down on the amount of sugar and it is now refined sugar-free.
+This recipe uses a ¼ cup of honey and they are plenty sweet, especially with dried fruit mixed in.
+I also replaced most of the butter with applesauce and boosted the healthy rolled oats and flaxseed.

 As with many homemade foods, making your own granola bars allows you to completely control the ingredients and customize them to your preferences.
 This recipe gives you a healthy base with rolled oats and no refined sugars.
-Next, you can choose which mix-ins you want to add- nuts, dried fruits, seeds, even dark chocolate.
-I’ve made a couple varieties of these, one with chopped dried apricots and almonds, and another with dark chocolate chips, dried cranberries, and walnuts.
-My favorite version is with chopped dried cherries and mini chocolate chips mixed in.
+Next, you can choose which mix-ins you want to add- nuts, dried fruits, seeds, coconut, even dark chocolate.
+I’ve made a couple varieties of these, one with chopped dried apricots and almonds, and another with dark chocolate chips, tart dried cranberries, and walnuts.
 I usually use almond butter in my bars because it has a milder flavor, but peanut butter would work as well and provide lots of protein too.
 If you add dried fruit check the labeling on the package.
 Many dried fruits like cranberries, cherries, and blueberries have added sugar.

-The granola bars maintain their chewy texture best when stored in the refrigerator.
+These granola bars maintain their chewy texture best when stored in the refrigerator.
 They freeze really well too, wrapped airtight.
-I suggest making a double batch (fits in a 13×9 pan) and freezing half for quick breakfasts and snacks.
+I suggest making a double batch (fits in a 13×9 pan) and freezing half.

 - 2 cups old-fashioned oats

-- ½ cup oat flour (or ½ cup oats finely ground in food processor) or ½ cup whole-wheat flour (lately I've been using whole-wheat flour and I'm so happy with the results)
+- ½ cup oat flour, Quick Oat Flour: ½ cup oats finely ground in food processor or substitute with 1/2 cup whole-wheat flour

 - 3 tbsp. ground flaxseed